Morris Canal: Canal today

 The Morris Canal Historic District was added to the New Jersey Register of Historic Places in 1973 and to the National Register of Historic Places in 1974.
 The canal was listed as a National Historic Civil Engineering Landmark in 1980.

 Portions of the canal are preserved.
 Waterloo Village, a restored canal town in Sussex County, has the remains of an inclined plane, a guard lock, a watered section of the canal, a canal store, and other period buildings.
 The Canal Society of New Jersey maintains a museum in the village.

 Other remnants and artifacts of the canal can be seen along its former course.
 On the South Kearny, New Jersey, peninsula, where the canal ran just south of and parallel to the Lincoln Highway, now U.S. Route 1/9 Truck, the cross-highway bridges for Central Avenue and the rail spur immediately to its east were built to span the highway and the canal.

 The inlet where the canal connected to the Hudson River is now the north edge of Liberty State Park, and the right-of-way of the Hudson-Bergen Light Rail follows the canal for part of its length.
+Portions of the canal have been converted for other transportation use.
+In 1871 the Lehigh Valley Railroad built their main line in Jersey City on land adjacent to the canal, and in 1889 built a terminal on the former canal outlet.
+Adjacent to Newark Bay, the canal became part of New Jersey State Route 440 and a portion of U.S. Route 1/9 Truck extending across South Kearny.
+In 2000, a portion of the a portion of the canal right-of-way in Jersey City near the Hudson River was used for the Hudson-Bergen Light Rail.
+In Newark, the canal bed was transformed into the Newark City Subway.
+Portions of the Garden State Parkway in Bloomfield and Clifton, and nearly all of New Jersey Route 19 in Clifton and Paterson, use the canal right-of-way.